 Fighting Modern Slavery

-- Supports people who have experienced human trafficking or slavery
+- Supports people who have experienced human trafficking or slavery, including forced marriage

 - Engages with government, business, corporations and consumers to uncover, mitigate and remediate slavery in production supply chains

 - Partners with local, state and territory governments to develop and implement localised responses

 - Empowers survivor advocates to contribute their expertise

 The Salvation Army provides a range of support services to people affected by slavery.

 The Salvation Army operates a Safe House for women who have experienced trafficking and slavery in Australia.
 The Safe House is located in Sydney, NSW but takes referrals from across Australia.
 It also provides outreach support and case management to men, women and children living in the community.

 The Safe House provides flexible and comprehensive support to survivors including:

 - Emergency financial relief